 - Transfer Credit----Please read this carefully before submitting your request

 Take a Calculus course, during the regular academic year (Fall or Spring semester) at another College or University, and receive a grade of C+ or better (Math 103) or C or better for any other Calculus course.
 Instructions for submitting requests for transfer credit are here.

-Important Note: We do not give credit for any course taken during high school, or for any course given at or by a College or University which is specifically designed for high-school students.
+Important Note: We do not give credit for any course taken during high school that was used for high school graduation credit.
+If your course was not used for graduation credit, then you must provide documentation to Eddrena Owens in the admissions department (email: firstname.lastname@example.org ).
+We do not give credit for any course given at or by a College or University which is specifically designed for high-school students.
 We do not give transfer credit for Calculus courses taken at other Colleges or Universities during the summer, nor do we give transfer credit for Calculus courses taken elsewhere over the web (even if they are taken during the regular academic year).
 Taking such courses, however, may well be useful in preparing for the Departmental Internal Placement Exam (see above)

 No credit can be awarded for Math 101-type courses (i.e., any precalculus course) under any circumstances.